Building the Proletariat Into the Swoletariat

 Yeah, this is getting complicated now, buddy.
 We’re done with the Communist Manifesto and are reading all three volumes of Das Kapital.

-Jim recommends switching accessory programs every two to three cycles.
+Jim recommends switching templates every two to three cycles.
 This not only makes sure you get a well rounded bit of work in, but keeps 5/3/1 really fresh.
 He recently put out a book called 5/3/1 Forever, where he basically lays out this program as something you can do for the rest of your life.
-I’m only five cycles deep, but honestly, it feels like if I can keep finding accessories to do, I probably could do it for the rest of my life.
+I’m only five cycles deep, but honestly, it feels like if I can keep finding templates to do, I probably could do it for the rest of my life.
 I really, really like 5/3/1.

 Step 3: Keep Doing It